 Liam: (laughing) Yeah, usually I'm the one asking the questions, so it's nice every once in a while to instead be talking about my own mission but I also like to hear about other people's so I kind of enjoy both sides.

-Host: It’s very interesting because your work and your mission is based around meditation and there's a specific reason why you got into it and I would love to explore that a little bit.
-So for our audience and for myself, what got you into meditation?
+Host: It’s very interesting because your work and your mission are based around meditation and there's a specific reason why you got into it and I would love to explore that a little bit.
+So for our audience and myself, what got you into meditation?
 And I'm assuming it's a long story so like to hear all of it.

 Liam: Okay, great yeah.
-So, when I was younger I was diagnosed with OCD and ADHD, Obsessive-Compulsive Disorder and Attention Deficit Disorder.
+So, when I was younger I was diagnosed with OCD and ADHD, Obsessive-Compulsive Disorder, and Attention Deficit Disorder.
 So, those ain’t played to me for most of my life and I always felt like my mind was a mess.
 It was out of control.
 It was tugging me around and having me do things that I didn't want to do necessarily like arrange my room in a perfect order which was the OCD piece.
-And then my attention span was very short which was the ADHD.
+And then my attention span was very short which was ADHD.
 And so I was taking medication and at one point I was seeing a therapist for that, but it wasn't until I got to college when I was studying psychology at Yale.
-And actually meditation was never mentioned in those classes, but on my own I discovered it just by accident, listening to a podcast actually.
+And actually, meditation was never mentioned in those classes, but on my own I discovered it just by accident, listening to a podcast actually.
 I think it was the Tempter Show where he mentioned that 80- 90% of the most successful people in the world like Arnold Schwarzenegger and Jamie Foxx were having a regular meditation practice.
 So I thought, oh they were successful and this is maybe one of the tools leading to their success, I want to give it a shot.
-So I started out just very basic focusing on the breath and as I started to practice regularly, I saw these fantastic changes in my life and was actually, eventually able to get off the medication, the Adderall I was taking, and my OCD improved.
+So I started just very basic focusing on the breath and as I started to practice regularly, I saw these fantastic changes in my life and was actually, eventually able to get off the medication, the Adderall I was taking, and my OCD improved.
 I felt like finally for the first time in my life I had some summon to control over my mind.
-And so I went on to work in a kind of high stress finance job, but as I was working there I started meditating more and more regularly, going on weekend retreats, at centers and eventually was able have a conviction that I think this is such a powerful tool that needs to be brought to more people that I left my job in finance and traveled to Bali Indonesia to become a certified as meditation instructor to really take my practice deep and go into the mountains, meditate with monks in silence for some time and learn about what there was to learn about the mind and explore it from an introspective, meditative perspective.
-And at the same time I was reading a lot of literature about the neuroscience, meditation, and that got me excited about how the brain can actually change its shape and function according to how you apply it.
+And so I went on to work in a kind of high-stress finance job, but as I was working there I started meditating more and more regularly, going on weekend retreats, at centers, and eventually was able to have a conviction that I think this is such a powerful tool that needs to be brought to more people that I left my job in finance and traveled to Bali Indonesia to become a certified as meditation instructor to really take my practice deep and go into the mountains, meditate with monks in silence for some time and learn about what there was to learn about the mind and explore it from an introspective, meditative perspective.
+And at the same time, I was reading a lot of literature about neuroscience, meditation, and that got me excited about how the brain can actually change its shape and function according to how you apply it.
 So I’m now pursuing a Masters in Neuroscience, which is nice because it's kind of that objective view of the brain and how it works from the outside in.
 And then with my meditation practice, I can see how the mind works just by observing it in action.
 So that's what I get passionate about.

 Liam: Yeah, you know, it was sometimes hard to be in my head because my mind was so fragmented and distracted.
 The medication would help me stay focused but I didn’t feel like myself, my emotions were up and down and all over the place but part of that’s just being a teenager.
-I mean, I think the default human condition is somewhat neurotic and mental health is sometimes talked about on a spectrum, either you’re normal or there's something wrong with you.
+I mean, I think the default human condition is somewhat neurotic, and mental health is sometimes talked about on a spectrum, either you’re normal or there's something wrong with you.
 And I think actually our minds naturally, especially in the Western world, just a way it kind of the cultural world product and just as a part of the human condition are naturally a little bit neurotic and I'll give an example that so.
 If you just think about the fact that all day long, I would imagine pretty much anyone listening to this and this isn’t to say that I’ve fully transcended this mode of operating, but you’re talking to yourself in your head.
 There's an inner chatter, a constant voice in your head that talks to yourself often negatively.
 Now, the only difference between that voice in your head and the deranged homeless man on the street he was talking out loud to himself is that you're not doing it out loud, but there's still a voice in your head.
-And so I became more aware of this voice and it also became apparent to me the more I was meditating that this voice that it kind of plagued to me throughout my life and tugged me around was actually it existed, it exists in everyone.
-And so, this is just to say that even though I was diagnosed with these disorders technically, kind of labelled and put in the box, I don't think my mind was any messier than most people's minds.
-It was just the fact that I was aware of it because maybe it was a little more extreme, but there's kind of the spectrum, if you think about the spectrum of like on the far end there is like just, you know, you’re clearly there's something wrong with you and you’re put in a kind of mental medication or put in a mental hospital.
+And so I became more aware of this voice and it also became apparent to me the more I was meditating that this voice that kind of plagued me throughout my life and tugged me around actually existed, it exists in everyone.
+And so, this is just to say that even though I was diagnosed with these disorders technically, kind of labeled and put in the box, I don't think my mind was any messier than most people's minds.
+It was just the fact that I was aware of it because maybe it was a little more extreme, but there's kind of the spectrum if you think about the spectrum of like on the far end there is like just, you know, you’re clearly there's something wrong with you and you've put in a kind of mental medication or put in a mental hospital.
 Well, mostly in the West we’re concerned with getting back to baseline norm which is just like you're happy enough.
 You know, there's no one would say there's something, there doesn't appear to be anything wrong with you.
 On the Eastern traditions for 2500 years and the West is so far behind in this aspect, they weren’t concerned with being normal.
 They were concerned with how do you get as happy as possible.
 How do you train the mind is that I can sit there, brushing my teeth and instead of worrying about what I have to do next I can just brush my teeth and be happy.
 Or how can I eat my meal and instead of thinking about some awkward scenario encounter I had in the hallway an hour earlier, I can just eat my meal and enjoy my food.

 Liam: So that's kind of the spectrum that I noticed then.
 So I was somewhere on that spectrum.
 (Laughing) You know, earlier and it was much more difficult to be me than I would say it is now.